scaleway/terraform-provider-scaleway/docs/resources/rdb_read_replica.md

     - `port` - TCP port of the endpoint.
     - `name` - Name of the endpoint.
     - `hostname` - Hostname of the endpoint.
 Only one of ip and hostname may be set.
+    - `enable_ipam` - Indicates whether the IP is managed by IPAM.

 ## Import